academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 had years of experience in sword fighting with lighter unedged and unpointed weapons and had, from time to time also fought with untipped and pointed weapons.
-<BR><BR>

 The two conducted several passes in which minor "cuts" were inflicted to the lower shin area by the sliding of the blades across the pant legs or boots.
 These were "called" through the material of the pants or the boots with little trouble.
 These "wounds" were inflicted with the edge of the weapon and resulted in no damage to material or wound to the body.
 In the fifth pass one duelist inflicted a thrusting "wound" to the other"s gloved hand that, while not penetrating the leather, was felt through the glove.
-<BR><BR>

 The sixth pass saw Duellist #1 inflict an actual wound, fondly called the Lesser Wound, in the form of a tip cut to the left center of the right thigh of Duellist #2.
 This ragged wound was inflicted exclusively by the tip of the weapon penetrating to the depth of half an inch and then being dragged